josdejong/mathjs/lib/expression/step-solver/README.md

 https://www.youtube.com/watch?v=ay6GjmiJTPM

-### Using the stepper
+### Using the expression stepper

-The main module is `stepper.js` which exports the following functions:
+The main module is `simplifyExpression.js` which exports the following functions:

 - simplify(expr) returns a simplified expression node
 - stepThrough(expr) goes through step by step to simplify an expression and